Ready to enroll? Click here for a list of upcoming public classes.

 Session 2 – Puber-Tween (2 ½-hours) — also offered as a stand-alone class

-We go over puberty (what is it? – physical and emotional changes; what causes it? – genes and hormones), nutrition, hygiene, anatomy*.
+This session covers puberty (what is it? – physical and emotional changes; what causes it? – genes and hormones), nutrition, hygiene and anatomy*.
 This class is similar to Puber-Tea/Guy Talk, however topics covered are age-appropriate.
-It is a review of some of the information with the addition of an interactive activity.

 *In this class boys are taught male anatomy and girls female.
 In the girls’ class there is a lesson on periods, and they make a puberty prep bag out of a “cute little charming purse” (a cosmetic bag) and practice making makeshift sanitary pads out of toilet paper.